 How to help rural hedgehogs: free guide for farmers

-The 2018 State of Britain’s Hedgehogs report found hedgehog numbers in rural areas have plummeted by half since the millennium.
+Surveys have shown that hedgehog numbers in rural areas have plummeted by half since the millennium.

 We have produced a FREE guide for the wider farming community and landowners about how we can help hedgehogs and other wildlife to thrive once again in the countryside.

-We outline different ways that land can be more hedgehog-friendly, without compromising your day-to-day work, including advice on:
+We outline different ways that land can be more hedgehog-friendly, without compromising day-to-day work, including advice on:

 - hedgerow management